hibbitts-design/hibbitts-design-org-learn/pages/06.grav-gantry5-particles/02.blog-search/docs.md

 #### Installing the Particle

+Before installing and using the Particle, it is suggested you temporarily enable Gantry's [`Development Mode`](http://docs.gantry.org/gantry5/configure/extras)

 1. Open the folder of your active Gantry theme.
 For example, if you are using the Hydrogen theme open the folder `/user/themes/g5_helium`.
 2. If a `custom` folder already exists open it, otherwise create it.
 3. If a `particles` folder already exists within the `custom` folder open it, otherwise create it.